K81-create/MUJConnect/README.md

-# 🌐 MUJConnect — Urban Home Services Platform
+# 🌐 MUJConnect — A Localised Home Services Booking Platform

-A modern, production-ready web application inspired by Urban Company that allows users to discover, book, and manage home services seamlessly.
+A modern, production-ready web application that allows users to discover, book, and manage home services seamlessly.

 Built with a clean UI, responsive design, and scalable architecture, MUJConnect delivers a smooth booking experience from service discovery to checkout.